 - Make a container garden: That same metal drum is perfect for a container garden.
 You can spray-paint the drum and create the look that you want for your patio or yard.
 Since the drum is large, you can fill the bottom with vermiculite or packing peanuts to keep it light enough to lift and then add potting soil.
 Drainage holes are built-in so you can plant right away.
 Add a decorative trellis if you want to grow vines or plants that need some structure for support.

-- Have a seat: Add a plywood top and bottom and create a very study ottoman for your living room.
+- Have a seat: Add a plywood top and bottom to the drum and create a very study ottoman for your living room.
 Pad the plywood with polyester batting and cover with upholstery fabric or leather.
 You can spray paint the drum for a modern, industrial look or cover the entire drum with fabric.

 Recycle That Old Dryer